Qqwy/ruby-prop_check/README.md

 Writing these kinds of tests usually consists of deciding on guarantees that your code should have -- properties that should always hold true, regardless of wat the world throws at you.
 Some examples are:

-- Your code should not throw an exception, or only a particular type of exception.
+- Your code should never crash.
 - If you remove an object, you can no longer see it
-- If you serialize and then deserializea value, you get the same value back.
+- If you serialize and then deserialize a value, you get the same value back.

 ## Implemented and still missing features